Note to our readers. This page is overdue for an update; there have been significant changes in laser technology since it was originally written.

 Vascular skin lesions contain oxygenated haemoglobin, which strongly absorbs visible light at 418, 542 and 577 nm, whereas pigmented skin lesions contain melanin, which has a broad range of absorption in the visible and infrared wavebands.
 Infrared lasers are broadly destructive because they are absorbed by water in and between skin cells (these are composed of 70-90% water).

 The aim is to destroy the target cells and not to harm the surrounding tissue.
-Short pulses reduce the amount that the damaged cells heat up, thereby reducing thermal injury that could result in scarring.
+Short pulses reduce the amount that the damaged cells heat, thereby reducing thermal injury that could result in scarring.
 Automated scanners aim to reduce the chance of overlapping treatment areas.

 What types of lasers are there?

 There are several types of lasers used in skin laser surgery.
-Older laser technologies such as the continuous wave (CW) lasers of CO2 and argon have been largely replaced with quasi-CW mode lasers and pulsed laser systems.
+Older laser technologies such as the continuous wave (CW) lasers of CO2 and argon have been replaced with quasi-CW mode lasers and pulsed laser systems.
+Picosecond lasers have very short pulses.

 The wavelength peaks of the laser light, pulse durations and how the target skin tissue absorbs this, determine the clinical applications of the laser types.